+Rates

+Increase above Total

-Scenario Rates increase above CPI (3.5%) Rates total increase
+Scenario CPI (3.5%) Increase

+Base 1.5% 5%

-Base Scenario 1.5% (2026-27 onwards) 5%
+Scenario (2026-27 onwards)

 Scenario 2 0% 3.5%

 Scenario 3 2.5% 6%

 The base scenario was selected as the most appropriate and has been used for the Plan.
 The base scenario includes levels of rate revenue and fees and charges to ensure the current levels of service are maintained.